We are privately owned and not affiliated or endorsed by any government agency.

 Can I Get Benefits for Hearing Disability?

 If you are deaf or hard of hearing, you know how these conditions sometimes make your life more difficult.
-For some people, their hearing impairment qualifies as a disability-and you might be one of them.
-But if you are, what does that mean for you?
+For some people, their hearing impairment qualifies as a disability- and you might be one of them.
+Read more to see what that can mean for you.

-Regardless, whether you experience mild hearing loss, noise induced hearing loss, or complete deafness, you deserve health care and communication access.
+Regardless, whether you experience mild or severe hearing loss, loud noise induced hearing loss, or complete deafness, you deserve health care and communication access.

 To figure out if your hearing loss counts as a hearing disability and what hearing care you’ll need, let’s first discuss some of the different types of hearing loss that people can experience.